 You can join me in my NYC studio any Wednesday at noon to practice Bodymind Ballwork in a class, or you can contact me to book a private session.
 There is a list of teachers trained in the method here, and I encourage you to find a class near to you experience this method for yourself.

-October 19 and 24, join me for a YogaUOnline webinar entitled Yoga & Myofascial Release: The Bodymind Ballwork Method.
-It’s recorded so you can listen at your convenience.
+In the fall of 2017 I recorded a YogaUOnline webinar entitled Yoga & Myofascial Release: The Bodymind Ballwork Method.
 Registration includes a practice video, transcript and recording of the webinar.

 One student’s comment: To participate in Ellen’s ballwork classes, in an intensive series as well as in weekly sessions, gives me an exceptional chance to heal my body and lighten up my mind.
 Ellen is one of the most dedicated teachers I’ve ever encountered: her knowledge of the body is superb and she knows how to convey that knowledge; her style of presenting the exercises combines compassion and humor.
 Attending her class enables me to be disciplined and gentle to myself when doing the exercises at home – often getting totally rid of any pain.
 What a blessing ! —JK